-While in Leamington Spa, England, I went for a walk in Jephson Gardens and came across a man feeding ducks and swans with bread.
-He had about five slices of bread and he threw bits of it towards them.
+While in Leamington Spa, England a couple of weeks ago, I went for a walk in Jephson Gardens and came across someone feeding ducks and swans bread.
 Needless to say the swans fought a little over it, but they seemed to enjoy it.

-There were loads of ducks around us and they looked quite hungry.
+There were loads of waterfowl to see and they looked quite hungry.

-I've heard that it is bad to feed ducks bread, but one of my earliest memories as a child was feeding the ducks at our local pond, and that helped formed my love for wildlife.
+I've heard that feeding ducks bread is bad, but one of my earliest memories as a kid was feeding the ducks at our local pond, and that helped formed my love for wildlife.

 What about you?